tmux-python/tmuxp/doc/about_tmux.rst

     | session                                                        |
     \----------------------------------------------------------------/

-inside a tmux :ref:`server`.

-holds :ref:`window`.

-windows can have a name.
+sessions can have a name.

 uniquely identified by: